WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 ## Slow devices
 Phones are getting faster.
 I don’t think anyone will disagree with that.
 Stronger GPUs, faster and more CPUs, more RAM.
 Phones are going through the same rapid development desktop machines did in the early 2000s.

 However, that’s just one edge of the distribution. **_Slow_  phones are stuck in 2014.** The process to create the chips from half a decade ago has gotten so cheap that phones can now be sold for around $20, and cheaper phone will reach a wider audience. ~50% of the world are online, meaning that the other ~50% are not.
-However, these offliners are _coming_ online and are predominantly located in emerging markets, where people simply can’t afford any of the [Wealthy Western Web](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/) flagship phones.
+However, these offliners are _coming_ online and are predominantly located in emerging markets such as many of the African countries, where people simply can’t afford any of the [Wealthy Western Web](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/) flagship phones.

+We want to discuss how to tackle this properly and how to enable them to represent themselves online with a proper ID, DID.

 ## No devices
 ## What is bare minimum specifications
 ## How to enable the ecosystem
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTQ1NzUwMjgsLTY1NzQ0NDA2OSw4Mz
-QxNTc5MjksMTE4OTAxODEwNl19
+eyJoaXN0b3J5IjpbLTMwNjk5Njk5NSwtNjU3NDQ0MDY5LDgzND
+E1NzkyOSwxMTg5MDE4MTA2XX0=
 -->